Wildfires and Forest Management

-Over the last forty years, the 3 million-acre Caribou-Targhee National Forest near Yellowstone National Park, has experienced a 95 percent decline in annual burning due to fire suppression.
-This has resulted an uncharacteristic buildup of forest debris that is more prone to catastrophic wildfires.
-Working with the USFS, TNC is working on the Yale Creek project to bring together experienced scientists and land managers, along with a dedicated prescribed fire crew, to reduce fuel for fire by removing dead and fallen trees as well as standing mature green trees on public land near communities deemed at high risk to wildfire.
+Over the last 40 years, the 3-million-acre Caribou-Targhee National Forest near Yellowstone National Park has experienced a 95% decline in annual burning due to fire suppression.
+This has resulted in an uncharacteristic buildup of forest debris that is more prone to catastrophic wildfires.
+Working with the USFS, TNC is bringing together experienced scientists and land managers, along with a dedicated prescribed fire crew, to reduce fuel for fire by removing dead and fallen trees as well as standing mature green trees on public land near communities deemed at high risk to wildfire.

-“The hope is that after this project is complete, the change in fuel, crown spacing and forest structure will keep a crown fire from continuing onto the subdivision and will bring it back down to the ground, where firefighters can safely respond,” said Matthew Ward, TNC’s resilient forests strategy manager.
+“The hope is that after our work is complete, the change in fuel, crown spacing and forest structure will keep a crown fire from continuing onto the subdivision and will bring it back down to the ground, where firefighters can safely respond,” said Matthew Ward, TNC’s resilient forests strategy manager.

 Fire Funding Fix

 Invasive insects and disease outbreaks, fire suppression and climate change are factors in the unprecedented severity, frequency and cost of wildfires.
 The full burden of fighting these fires falls on the USDA Forest Service and the Department of the Interior.
 Dramatic increases in wildfire response costs depletes forest management funds, leading to more severe fires and increased fire suppression spending, creating a vicious cycle.
 That puts wildlife, recreation, clean water, public safety and the economic viability of our forests at risk.